-- Greater than six (6) months since the prior cervical decompression or fusion at an adjacent level - > Subjective symptoms include BOTH of the following: - Significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.) - Unremitting radicular pain to shoulder girdle and/or upper extremity resulting in disability - > Objective physical exam findings include ANY of the following: - Dermatomal sensory deficit - Motor deficit (e.g., biceps, triceps weakness) - Reflex changes - Shoulder Abduction Relief Sign - Nerve root tension sign (e.g., Spurling's maneuver) - Unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings - Less than clinically meaningful improvement with at least TWO of the following (unless contraindicated): - Prescription strength analgesics, steroids, gabapentinoids, and/or NSAIDs for six (6) weeks - Provider-directed exercise program (prescribed by a physical therapist, chiropractic provider, osteopathic or allopathic physician) for six (6) weeks - Epidural steroid injection(s) or selective nerve root block(s) performed at the same level(s) as the requested surgery - Plain X-rays of the cervical spine (including flexion/extension lateral views) and advanced diagnostic imaging show successful decompression and fusion at the previous operative level
+- ➤ The prior decompression or fusion procedure at the previous operative level was performed at least 6 months prior. - ➤ Subjective symptoms include BOTH of the following: - Significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.) - Unremitting radicular pain to shoulder girdle and/or upper extremity resulting in disability - ➤ Objective physical exam findings include ANY of the following: - Dermatomal sensory deficit - Motor deficit (e.g., biceps, triceps weakness) - Reflex changes - ◆ Shoulder Abduction Relief Sign - Nerve root tension sign (e.g., Spurling's maneuver) - Unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings - ➤ Less than clinically meaningful improvement with at least TWO of the following (unless contraindicated): - Prescription strength analgesics, steroids, gabapentinoids, and/or NSAIDs for 6 weeks - Provider-directed exercise program (prescribed by a physical therapist, chiropractic provider, osteopathic or allopathic physician) for 6 weeks - Epidural steroid injection(s) or selective nerve root block(s) performed at the same level(s) as the requested surgery - ➤ Plain X-rays of the cervical spine (including flexion/extension lateral views) and advanced diagnostic imaging show successful decompression and fusion at the previous operative level

-- MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following: - Herniated disc(s) (retained disc material or a recurrent disc herniation) - Synovial cyst or arachnoid cyst - Central/lateral/foraminal stenosis - Osteophytes - Absence of unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid and alcohol use disorders) - > Documentation of nicotine-free status with EITHER of the following: - Individual is a never-smoker - Individual has refrained from smoking, use of smokeless tobacco products, and/or nicotine replacement therapy for at least six (6) weeks prior to planned surgery as evidenced by blood cotinine lab results of ≤ 10 ng/mL
+- ➤ MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following: - ◆ Herniated disc(s) (retained disc material or a recurrent disc herniation) - Synovial cyst or arachnoid cyst - Central/lateral/foraminal stenosis - Osteophytes - ➤ Absence of unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid and alcohol use disorders) - ➤ Documentation of nicotine-free status with EITHER of the following: - Individual is a never-smoker - Individual has refrained from smoking, use of smokeless tobacco products, and/or nicotine replacement therapy for at least 6 weeks prior to planned surgery as evidenced by blood cotinine lab results of ≤ 10 ng/mL